Economics 203: Honors Microeconomic Principles

 - The Invisible Heart, by Russell Roberts.
 This is a romance that teaches a lot of good economics.

-- The Price of Everything, by Russell Roberts.
+- The Choice, a fable of free trade and protectionism, by Russell.
 This is also a work of fiction with important economics lessons.

 Additional readings will be distributed in class or made available through our Blackboard and Aplia sites.